alphaticks/go-signlib/README.md

-# go-starklib
+# go-signlib
-Go wrapper around starknet-rs library for fast signing on STARK curve
+Go wrapper around different ECDSA signing libraries for faster signing

 ## Structure
-lib/starklib/src contains the Rust source of the library
+lib/sign/src contains the Rust source of the library

 ## Usage
 Use the makefile to build the library